petrichorcode/intro-quantfin/README.md

 ## Remarks

 * If you have never used Jupyter notebooks, [this tutorial](http://jupyter.readthedocs.io/en/latest/running.html) gets you running very quickly.
 Essentially, cells contain short chunks of code that can be executed pressing `MAJ+ENTER`.
-* If your Python is a bit rusty of if you have never really coded in Python, please go through the Python warm-up notebook `introQF_pythonWarmup.ipynb` also available in the repository.
+* If your Python is a bit rusty of if you have never really coded in Python, we **strongly encourage** you to go through the Python warm-up notebook `introQF_pythonWarmup.ipynb` also available in the repository.
 This notebook will walk you very quickly through the main tools you will use in the workshop (basic types, control statements, functions, lambdas, a bit of `numpy`, `plotly` and `matplotlib`).